 Join the Fraud Risk Deep Dive & Annual Report

-Fraud remains a large challenge for global financial institutions, with corporate and wholesale fraud presenting far greater risks and losses than retail fraud.
+Fraud remains a major challenge for global financial institutions, with corporate and wholesale fraud presenting far greater risks and losses than retail fraud.
 The sophistication of organised criminal networks, coupled with rapid advances in technology such as AI-driven deception, deepfakes, and synthetic identities, has significantly raised the stakes for firms.

-FRAUD RISK DEEP DIVE 2024: ANNUAL REPORT
+FRAUD RISK DEEP DIVE 2025: ANNUAL REPORT

 The Fraud Risk Deep Dive brought together senior experts and practitioners across four critical debates to examine the evolving fraud landscape, the role of emerging technologies, and the frameworks necessary for effective fraud mitigation.